esp-rs/book/src/writing-your-own-application/generate-project/index.md

 ## Using Dev Containers in the Templates

-Both template repositories have a prompt for Dev Containers support, see details in [Dev Container][dev-container] section of the template README.
+Both template repositories have a prompt for Dev Containers support, see details in [Dev Containers][dev-container] section of the template README.

 Dev Containers use the [`idf-rust`][idf-rust] container image, which was explained in the [Using Container][using-container] section of the [Setting up a Development Environment][setting-env] chapter.
 This image provides an environment ready to develop Rust applications for Espressif chips with no installation required.
 Dev Containers also have integration with [Wokwi simulator][wokwi], to simulate the project, and allow flashing from the container using [`web-flash`][web-flash].